 Portuguese explorer Bartolomeu Dias was the first to round the Cape Peninsula in 1488.
 He named it the “Cape of Storms”, for the notoriously bad weather, which can blow up quickly.
 A decade later, Vasco da Gama navigated the same route and sailed up the coast of Africa, successfully opening a new trading route for Europe with India and the Far East.
 An explorer named John II of Portugal later renames is as the “Cape of Good Hope” because of the great optimism engendered by the opening of this new sea route to India and the East.

 ‘The Point’ has been treated with respect by sailors since it was first sighted by Dias in 1488.
 By day, it was a landmark of great navigational value until the introduction of radar.
 By night, and in fog, it was a menace.
 Ships had to approach closely to obtain bearings and thereby were exposed to the dangers of Bellows Rock and Albatross Rock.
 And so the lighthouse was built.
 The original lighthouse was built in 1859 on Da Gama Peak, the summit of Cape Point, 249m above sea level.
 It still stands here and is now used as a centralized monitoring point for all the lighthouses in South Africa.
 It is situated 284 metres above the high water mark which is a few feet away from the lighthouse in the horizontal plane.
 This made it very ineffective in mist which mandated the establishment of the second lighthouse at 286 feet (87 meters).
 The newer lighthouse, built in 1914, is the most powerful on the South African coast.
 It emits three flashes in a group every 30 seconds and revolves.
 The old lighthouse still stands here and is now used as a centralized monitoring point for all the lighthouses in South Africa.

-In 2003, Tolcon in conjunction with Thebe Tourism Group, were awarded the contract by South African National Parks to manage Cape Point in the Cape of Good Hope section of Table Mountain National Park and promote it as one of South Africa’s key tourism icons.
+Thebe Tourism Group manages the facilities at Cape Point in the Cape of Good Hope section of Table Mountain National Park and promote it as one of South Africa’s key tourism attractions.
 Facilities include the Flying Dutchman Funicular, the Two Oceans Restaurant, Food shop and three retail shops.